kirill-vo/lab-framework/kubernetes/01/tasks/0/task.md

-# In this section you will do following:
+# In this section you will practice following:

 - Initialize Kubernetes Control Plain
 - Configure kubectl utility